top of page

 Some of my fondest memories growing up as a child was in art class, where I had the space to create.
 Making art is an activity where I lose myself and find myself at the same time—I’m so focused on what I’m doing and how I’m feeling that time no longer seems to exist.
 I’m able to be fully present.
 My hope is to invite others to connect with art and connect with themselves.

-Outside the therapy room, I enjoy finding wildflowers on nature walks, dancing to underground electronic music, taking naps with my Squishmallow, and treasure hunting at markets and vintage shops.
+Outside the therapy room, I enjoy finding wildflowers on nature walks, dancing to underground electronic music, taking naps with my Squishmallow, giving my cat forehead kisses, and treasure hunting at secondhand stores.

 I'm excited to meet you!